jpmckeown/pitch-sorted/pitch-ideas.md

 X+ for Pitch animate this vision with drawing tool on screenshot of game map base, dragging sheep, piper and lorries by hand

 # Ideas from other game pitches
++ multiple small gifs in rectangle on same screen
 + cursive font for heading
 + About me spiritventure art, armour,